daddel80/notepadpp-multireplace/README.md

 - **Match Whole Word Only** — The search term is matched only if it is a whole word, surrounded by non-word characters.
 - **Match Case** — Makes the search case-sensitive, treating `Hello` and `hello` as distinct terms.
-- **Use Variables** — Allows the use of variables within the replacement string for dynamic and conditional replacements.
-See the [chapter 'Use Variables'](#option-use-variables) for details.
+- **Formula Support** — Allows the use of variables within the replacement string for dynamic and conditional replacements.
+See the [chapter 'Formula Support'](#option-formula-support) for details.
 - **Wrap Around** — If active, the search continues from the beginning of the document after reaching the end.
 - **Replace matches** — Applies to all **Replace All** actions (current document, open documents, and in files).
 Allows you to specify exactly which occurrences of a match to replace.
 Accepts single numbers, commas, or ranges (e.g., `1,3,5-7`).
 - **Bookmark matched lines** — A small checkbox to the left of the **Mark Matches** button.
 When ticked, every match line additionally receives a Notepad++ bookmark, so the matches can be navigated with F2 / Shift+F2.